 They are used in several trials and also 24/7 production broadcasts.
 To give some examples: in Switzerland, the LIMUS project is using these tools; they are used by a cable operator; in the UK, the Small Scale DAB Trial runs with them; SDN uses the tools in France; other projects known to use the tools are running in Denmark and Germany.

 Other helpful tools

-- SDR-J is an open-source SDR DAB and DAB+ receiver with a QT GUI that can use the RTL-SDR USB dongles.
+- Qt-DAB and derived tools are open-source SDR DAB and DAB+ receivers with a QT GUI that can use the RTL-SDR USB dongles.
 Formerly known as SDR-J.

 - rtl-dab is a command-line open source receiver that decodes FIC data.